State Botanical Garden of Georgia

 5. Have a blast at the Alice H. Richards Children’s Garden

 The Children’s Garden opened in 2019 and was designed to be a hands-on environment for learning and for fun.
 Children can explore how roots look under the ground, climb up a spider web, discover a new vegetable, dig for dinosaur bones, and investigate the hidden world of worms.
-Pick up an activity guide at the Visitor Center!

 6. Visit the Garden Club of Georgia Headquarters